Augustine of Hippo's philosophy of time meets general relativity: The chronology protection conjecture

 Starting from assumptions 1, 2 and 3 we have been able to derive further facts on God's nature given by points 4, 5 and 6.
 Despite their somewhat vague formulations these conclusions will prove quite stringent.
-Indeed, as we shall see, points 3,4 and 6 will suggest the mathematical object through which we should represent God, while points 1,2 and 5 will allow us to put further constraints on a Universe admitting a God.
-In particular these constraints will offer new solutions to some old cosmological problems, a fact that some readers may regard as accidental while others, provided these solutions prove correct, may regard as evidence for the existence of God.
+Indeed, as we shall see, points 3, 4 and 6 will suggest the mathematical object through which we could represent Augustine's cosmological God, while points 1, 2 and 5 will allow us to put further constraints on a Universe admitting a God.
+In particular these constraints will offer new solutions to some old cosmological problems.

 We now need to assume some familiarity of the reader with general relativity.
 In short the spacetime $(M,g)$, is a time oriented 4-dimensional manifold endowed with a Lorentzian metric of signature $(-,+,+,+)$.
+The points of $M$ are called events.
+A non-vanishing tangent vector $v\in TM_p$ can be spacelike, lightlike or timelike depending on the value of $g(v,v)$ respectively, positive, zero or negative.
+The lightlike directions give the direction of propagation of light.
+The terminology extends to curves $\gamma: I\to M$, provided the causal characterization of the tangent vector is consistent throughout the curve.
+If there is a timelike curve connecting two events $p$ and $q$ we write $p\ll q$ or $q\in I^+(p)$ or $(p,q)\in I^+$, where $I^+$ is the {\em chronology relation}.
+If two events are connected by a causal curve or they are the same we write $p\le q$ or $q\in J^+(p)$ or $(p,q)\in J^+$, where $J^+$ is the {\em causal relation}.

-It is believed that any reasonable spacetime should satisfy, along with Einstein's equations, some additional causality requirement \cite{hawking73}.
+It is widely held that any reasonable spacetime should satisfy, along with Einstein's equations, some additional causality requirement \cite{hawking73}.
 One of the weakest requirements that can be imposed on spacetime is that of chronology: there are no closed timelike curves (sometimes called CTC).

 The fundamental problem of justifying chronology has received less attention than deserved.
 It is quite easy to construct solutions of the Einstein equations that violate chronology, consider for instance Minkowski spacetime with the slices $t=0$ and $t=1$ identified, or think of G\"odel or Kerr's spacetimes.
 Thus the problem is not if spacetime solutions of the Einstein equations can admit CTCs but rather if reasonable spacetimes not presenting CTCs may develop them.